folouiseAWS/deadline-cloud/docs/code_organization.md

 # Code organization

-This repository is split up into two main modules:
+This repository is split up into three main modules:
 1. `src/client`
 2. `src/job_attachments`
+3. `src/mcp`

 The `src/client` organization is laid out below.

 For more information on job attachments, see [here](src/deadline/job_attachments/README.md).
+For more information on the MCP server, see [here](src/deadline/mcp/README.md).

 ### `src/client/api`